avatar

 Kumon Math and Reading Center of Clarksville

 At this job, I taught a lot of students of differing ages, from toddlers to students in high school.
-Predominantly, I taught high-level math, which included topics from Algebra II, Precalculus, Calculus I and Calculus II.
-I really enjoyed this job because it allowed me to interact with the same students and watch each student grow.
+I predominantly taught high-level math, which included topics from Algebra II, Precalculus, Calculus I and Calculus II.
+I really enjoyed this job because it allowed me to work with a group of students over a long period of time and watch each of them grow.

 Powered by Jekyll and Minimal Light theme.